Is COVID-19 Primarily a Disease of Wealthy Countries?

 Since then, I've run correlations on March 21 and semi-monthly since April.

 The correlation in March was not so strong as in April.
 Also the correlation fell off in May, but still remained moderate.
-In June, some of the correlations fell below the moderate range and in July the correlations continued to fall and were in some cases negligible.
+In June, some of the correlations fell below the moderate range and in July and August the correlations continued to fall and were in some cases negligible.

 There appear to be two factors here: